rust-lang/book/src/ch03-05-control-flow.md

 to fetch a sixth value from the array.

 But this approach is error prone; we could cause the program to panic if the index length is incorrect.
-It’s also slow, because the compiler needs to perform the conditional check on every element on every iteration through the loop.
+It’s also slow, because the compiler adds runtime code to perform the conditional check on every element on every iteration through the loop.

 As a more efficient alternative, you can use a `for` loop and execute some code for each item in a collection.
 A `for` loop looks like this: